 Managing anger is a challenge many people face, impacting relationships, decision-making, and mental well-being.
 Whether triggered by stress, frustration, or external events, anger can be difficult to control.
-Understanding how the brain processes anger and learning scientifically proven anger management strategies can lead to healthier emotional responses and long-term emotional control.onses.
+Understanding how the brain processes how anger is processed in the brain through deception and frustration and learning scientifically proven anger management strategies can lead to healthier emotional responses and long-term emotional control.onses.

-Some anger management techniques focus on decreasing arousal, such as deep breathing, mindfulness, or meditation.
+Some anger management techniques focus on decreasing arousal, such as deep breathing, intentional awareness, or focused stillness.
 These activities lower the physiological activation associated with anger, helping individuals regain emotional control.
 On the other hand, other techniques, like hitting a punching bag, jogging, or cycling, aim to increase arousal, relying on physical exertion to release pent-up energy.
 This is often thought to be a helpful way to “let out” anger.

 Kjærvik and Bushman’s 2024 meta-analytic review of 154 studies involving 10,189 participants sheds light on the effectiveness of these two approaches.
 The review compares the outcomes of arousal-decreasing activities with arousal-increasing activities and provides compelling evidence that reducing arousal is the most effective strategy for managing anger.